vlayer-xyz/vlayer/book/src/advanced/proving.md

 # Prover

-vlayer node is a http server that serves as a prover.
-You can run it with following command:
+The vlayer node is an HTTP server that serves as a prover.
+You can run it with the following command:

 ```sh
 vlayer serve
 ```

-By default, it accepts http requests on port `3000` in the format specified in [JSON-RPC API appendix](/appendix/api.md)
+By default, it accepts HTTP requests on port `3000` in the format specified in the [JSON-RPC API appendix](/appendix/api.md).

-## Proving modes
+## Proving Modes

-vlayer node provides two proving modes:
+The vlayer node provides two proving modes:

-- `DEV` - intended to be used for development and testing purposes only.
-It only executes code and verify correctness of execution.
-It doesn't perform actual proving.
-In this mode the Verifier contract will check correctness of computations, but it can be cheated by malicious prover.
+- `DEV` - Intended for development and testing only.
+It executes code and verifies the correctness of execution but doesn't perform actual proving.
+In this mode, the Verifier contract will check the correctness of computations, but it can be cheated by a malicious prover.
-- `PRODUCTION` - intended to be used on production and final testing.
-It does performs actual proving.
-In this mode Verifier can not be cheated by malicious prover.
+- `PRODUCTION` - Intended for production and final testing.
+It performs actual proving.

-> By default, vlayer node works in `DEV` mode.
+> By default, the vlayer node operates in DEV mode.

-> Note that `PRODUCTION` mode  is much slower then `DEV` mode.
-It is important, to design protocols with proving execution time in mind, which takes at least a few minutes.
+> Note that `PRODUCTION` mode is much slower than `DEV` mode.
+It is important to design protocols with proving execution time in mind, which takes at least a few minutes.

-> `DEV` mode only work in on development and test chains to avoid accidental mistake.
+> DEV mode only works on development and test chains to avoid accidental mistakes.